felixfaire/Cinder-ARKit/README.md

 # Cinder-ARKit

-A simple bridge between Apple ARKit and Cinder.
+A simple bridge between Apples ARKit and Cinder.
-(This block is very much beta software and does not yet expose all the new ARKit functionality, all contributions welcome).
+(This block is very much beta software and does not yet expose all the new ARKit functionality, all suggestions / contributions welcome).

 ## Setup Notes:

-- You must have Xcode 9.0 and iOS 11 or later to use ARKit
+- You must have Xcode 9.0 and iOS 11.0 or later to use ARKit (11.3 or later to use Image Tracking)
 - In your xcode project General settings change the team to your personal development team.
-Also set your Deployment Target to ios 11.0.
+Also set your Deployment Target to ios 11.3.
 - In your project info.plist file add a new "Privacy - Camera Usage Description" key (so your app can use the camera).
 - Run the BasicSample app to get an idea of how the Session object works.
 - Check out CinderARkit.h for more information.